Telemetry & privacy

 filter_ms INTEGER

-Notice: no args, no paths, no output content — just sizes.
+No args, no paths, no output content.
+Just sizes.

 Optional telemetry (off by default)

-When explicitly enabled, tok0 sends an anonymous instance ping once per day to api.tok0.dev/telemetry.
-The payload:
+When explicitly enabled, tok0 sends one anonymous instance ping per day to api.tok0.dev/telemetry.
+The full payload:

 {